-All development which has the potential to have an adverse impact on landscape character and/or landscape features will be required to consider mitigation from the outset.
-Landscape and visual considerations should inform decisions on site layout, architectural design, and landscape design to reduce the potential for significant effects.
-Proposals should outline how mitigation measures will be incorporated into the design of the development.
-These will be considered as part of any planning application.
+All development which has the potential to have an adverse impact on landscape character and/or landscape features will be required to outline appropriate mitigation measures which will be undertaken: these will be considered as part of any planning application.
+The Council will only support a proposal where it is satisfied there will not be an unacceptable adverse impact on the landscape after mitigation measures.